THE POWER OF PEOPLE

 Sadly for us our beloved Mrs. McGregor passed away last year.
 The rock and the light of City Rising Farm left us peacefully on March 7, 2017

 It's been over a year now and we are walking the path that Mrs. McGregor said we should and would.

 Her strength and resiliency during the tough times taught us to stand tall and keep moving toward our goal.

 When we questions ourselves, or are thinking through our next steps at the farm we think of Mrs. McGregor.
 We see her in all of the good work that happens at City Rising Farm!

 We see her in the wild petunias that grow all over Blaine Ave.
 We see her in the 6' Mimosa tree in full bloom that she planted as a seedling.

 We see her in the triumphs of the young people she nurtured through our many workshops and programs who are now working at the farm or elsewhere in the community.

 When you visit City Rising Farm you will see her work still going strong in all of us she left to carry on.

-Just as should told us we would!
+Just as she told us we should and would!

 Mrs. McGregor's House